ggerganov/llama.cpp/examples/server/README.md

 **Command line options:**

 - `--threads N`, `-t N`: Set the number of threads to use during generation.
+Not used if model layers are offloaded to GPU.
+The server is using batching, this parameter is used only if one token is to be processed on CPU backend.
 - `-tb N, --threads-batch N`: Set the number of threads to use during batch and prompt processing.
 If not specified, the number of threads will be set to the number of threads used for generation.
+Not used if model layers are offloaded to GPU.
 - `--threads-http N`: number of threads in the http server pool to process requests (default: `max(std::thread::hardware_concurrency() - 1, --parallel N + 2)`)
 - `-m FNAME`, `--model FNAME`: Specify the path to the LLaMA model file (e.g., `models/7B/ggml-model.gguf`).
 - `-mu MODEL_URL --model-url MODEL_URL`: Specify a remote http url to download the file (e.g https://huggingface.co/ggml-org/models/resolve/main/phi-2/ggml-model-q4_0.gguf).